 - Significant bone loss in post-menopausal women, along with increased risk of bone fractures

 We’ll talk more about the recent research into epidural steroid injection side effects, especially rarer complications.
 Also check out the comments on this post to learn about other side effects other patients have experienced after an injection.

 What’s the research on epidural steroid injections?

 While these more common side effects are something to be aware of and work with your doctor to avoid, there are immense benefits of using epidural steroid injections for pain management.
-In medical school, doctors are taught the Hippocratic oath: “first do no harm.”
+In medical school, doctors learn the Hippocratic oath: “first do no harm.”
 By that measure, epidural steroid injections hit the mark.
-In a recent study of 4,265 epidural steroid injections performed in 1,857 patients, no major complications were found.
-Minor complications, such as increased pain or pain at the injection site, occurred in 2.4% of cases.
+In a recent study of 4,265 epidural steroid injections procedures in 1,857 patients, researchers found no major complications.
+Minor complications, such as localized increased pain or pain at the injection site, occurred in 2.4% of cases.
 More serious complications, including nerve injury, infection, or death have been reported, but represent a tiny fraction of those receiving this procedure.